JustMcAlpin/Integration-Authentication-Platform/README.md

 • Sync Gradle and run the app from Android Studio.
 • Tap “Connect” on a Google card to complete consent.
 • Tap “SendGrid” or “Twilio” to enter a key and save.

-Demo script (what to show)
-API Key path

-Tap SendGrid, paste a key (can be dummy for demo), Save.

-Card flips to Connected.

-Kill the app and reopen — still Connected (persistence).

-Tap Disconnect — back to Disconnected.

-OAuth path (Google)

-Tap any Google card.

-Complete consent.

-On success, all Google cards switch to Connected.

-Tap Disconnect on any Google card — we remove creds and attempt token revoke.

-Note: Social cards (Instagram, TikTok, X, Facebook, LinkedIn, Snapchat) are present for architecture completeness and are marked “Requires approval” in this MVP.

 Architecture
 • UI: Jetpack Compose (Material 3)